By Nancy Anderson

 The HPA, untill 2016, accepted for lineage documentation and registration "FOUNDATION" stock for the advancement of purebred Patterned Miniature Pinschers known as Harlequin Pinschers.
 The HPA allowed a documented one time cross with a Patterned Rat Terrier of superior quality and health to be used with a purebred/documented Miniature Pinscher to produce Patterned or Pattern carrier offspring which was known/documented as F1 Harlequin Pinschers.
 Each succeeding PATTERNED generation became F2, F3, F4, F5, F6 and an F7 became what is known today as a purebred Harlequin Pinscher.

-The HPA rules are VERY STRICT and are to be abided by and WERE UPHELD WITHOUT EXCEPTION whereas ONLY 1 PARENT was allowed to be a Merle and ONLY 1 PARENT was allowed to be of the F-hybrid Merle variety with the subsequent parent being that of a Purebred Miniature Pinscher of the NON-Merle pattern.
+The HPA rules are VERY STRICT and are to be abided by and WERE UPHELD WITHOUT EXCEPTION whereas ONLY 1 PARENT was allowed to be a Merle and ONLY 1 PARENT was allowed to be of the F-hybrid Merle variety with the subsequent parent being that of a Purebred Miniature Pinscher or Harlequin Pinscher of the NON-Merle pattern.
 It is important to keep in mind that with this program ALL offspring of Non-Merle status was lost to the program and was considered a cross-bred animal.
 Only those who were genuinely interested in the revival of the Merle or Miniature Pinscher or Harlequin Pinscher took on the endeavor, as it was without doubt a very costly and time consuming one.

 HPA was an open registry until 2016 until which time it was determined there were enough documented dogs to carry the breed forward.